SirEdvin/ModDocumentation/docs/turtlematic/api/introduction.md

 ### Result

 _Result_ are always representing result of called operation.
 First argument will tell you is operation was successful and second one will tell you reason why operation is failed.

+_Result_ can also be parametrized, for example as `Result[number]`, which means it will return operation result as first argument (or nil) and as second argument it will tell you reason why operation is failed.